ShumailAhmed123/Heuristics-TSP/README.md

   A) An example of a distance matrix.

-  B) First implementation of the algorithm, which allow the user to see all the posibilities with their distances.
+  B) First implementation of the algorithm, which allow the user to see all the posibilities with their distances. ("HK_Paths")

-  C) Second implementation of the algorithm, which do not show all the options, but is quite more efficient.
+  C) Second implementation of the algorithm, which do not show all the options, but is quite more efficient. ("HK_Optimal")

 ### To which problems could it be applied?
 The problem in which I used this algorithm is the following: